devzendo/transputer-macro-assembler/README.md

                          ; LDC OFFSET MYLABEL.
 This is especially useful for CJ/J/CALL instructions which work with ; offsets to instructions rather than addresses - to allow code to be position-independent.
                          ; OFFSETs are also recomputed during convergence (see below).
+          INCLUDE "include/file/path.asm"
+                         ; Inserts the text of the file "include/file/path.asm" at the point of the INCLUDE ; directive.
+All include file paths are searched for this file.
 ```

 Convergence